Hessel (singer)

 Hessel van der Kooij (20 April 1955 in West-Terschelling) is a popular Dutch singer.
 He is best known as Hessel, but has also recorded as Ray Maccannon.
 The favourite theme in his songs is about his home-island Terschelling and the nature on and around it.
 His repertoire is jazz- & bluesrock like "teruk naar terschelling" and rockballads like "brother sagittarius", "twothousand birds" and "no borders bound for birds" from the Albums "Flamborough Head" and "Me", which reaches international niveau.
-He stopped to perform his songs in November of 2022 in his Cafe "de groene weide" in Hoorn, Terschelling.
+He stopped to perform his songs in November 2022 in his Cafe "de groene weide" in Hoorn, Terschelling.